mcdwayne/sitebuildpress/content/posts/veterans-day-agiltycms-nextjs.md

 * You can not deploy a second instance to AgiltyCMS for free.

-* Do not believe anything you read on Reddit that says something "made me feel smart and efficient so fast."
+* Do not believe everything you read on Reddit that says something "made me feel smart and efficient so fast."